shaythorn97/bnkchip8/README.md

 ```

 If you want to use your own ROMs all you need to do is just add them into the `/roms` directory and then change the file name inside the code and then run the project.
 A list of Chip8 ROMs can be found in this repo here:

 `https://github.com/kripod/chip8-roms`

+### Future plans
+- Finish the input system, should probably use an event based system.
+- Need to add some basic audio for the beep sound played when the sound timer reaches 0.
+OpenAL should be fine to implement this.
+- Add some main function arguments so you can run ROMs from the command line.
+- Maybe add a simple GUI with ImGui so ROMs can be changed at runtime.
+- Better logger or a dissasembler that shows the instructions in a clearer way.